Bayesian Learning with Wasserstein Barycenters

-A natural question in Bayesian statistics is whether a given predictive posterior estimator is \emph{consistent} in the statistical sense (see \cite{schwartz1965bayes,diaconis1986consistency,ghosal2017fundamentals}).
-In short, consistency corresponds to the convergence of the predictive posterior law, in some specified sense, towards the \emph{true} model $m_0$, as we observe more i.i.d.\ data sampled from $m_0$.
+A natural question in Bayesian statistics is whether a given predictive posterior estimator is \emph{consistent} (see \cite{schwartz1965bayes,diaconis1986consistency,ghosal2017fundamentals}).
+In short, this means the convergence of the predictive posterior law, in some specified sense, towards the \emph{true} model $m_0$, as we observe more and more i.i.d.\ data sampled from $m_0$.
 We are specifically interested in the question of whether the BWB estimator converges to the model $m_0$ and, more precisely, on conditions which guarantee that

-\black{as $n\to \infty$, where $\hat{m}_p^n$ is for each $n$ a BWB over a model space ${\cal M}$.} Here and in the sequel $m_0^{(\infty)}$ denotes the product probability measure corresponding to the infinite sample $\{x_n\}_n$ of i.i.d.\ data distributed according to $m_0$.
-In the setting that concerns us, the correct notion of consistency at the level of the prior is given by:
+\black{as $n\to \infty$, where $\hat{m}_p^n$ is for each $n$ a BWB over a model space ${\cal M}$.} Here and in the sequel, $m_0^{(\infty)}$ denotes the product law of the infinite sample $\{x_n\}_n$ of i.i.d.\ data distributed according to $m_0$.
+We will see that this question is linked to the notion of consistency \black{(cf. \cite[Definition 6.1]{ghosal2017fundamentals})} of the prior, introduced next: